PFGimenez/PFGimenez.github.io/_pages/fosr.md

 Fos-R aims to generate realistic and diverse network and system activity from patterns learned from actual data.

+## Setup

+Fos-R is distributed with [crates.io](https://crates.io/crates/fosr).
+First, install Rust with [rustup](https://rustup.rs/).
+Then, install the libpcap dependency.
+On Ubuntu/Debian, you can do:

+    apt install libpcap-dev

+You can install Fos-R with:

+    cargo install fosr

+Then, you can check the install with:

+    fosr -V

+Compiled binaries will be available at a later date.

 ## Related software

 {% for post in site.software reversed %}